hz-inova/run_jnb/README.md

 # run_jnb

-**run_jnb** is a Python package and command line tool for parametrising (python3 only) and executing Jupyter notebooks.
+**run_jnb** is a python package and command line tool for parametrising (python3 only) and executing Jupyter notebooks.

 ## Where to get it

 Download the repositiory at: https://github.com/hz-inova/run_jnb or use pip
 ```bash
 pip install run_jnb
 ```

 ## Usage

 For Jupyter notebook written in python one can find the possible parameters.
 This is achived by parsing the abstract syntax tree of the corresponding python code.
 A variable can be a possible parameter if:
 - it is defined in a cell that contains only comments or assignments (clean cell requirement),
 - its name is not used previously beside the assignment (function parameter requirement).